 This guideline covers renal replacement therapy (dialysis and transplantation) and conservative management for people with chronic kidney disease stages 4 and 5.
 It aims to improve quality of life by making recommendations on planning, starting and switching treatments, and coordinating care.

-NICE has also produced a guideline on chronic kidney disease in adults.
+NICE has also produced a guideline on chronic kidney disease.

 This guideline includes recommendations on: